 Guidelines and Criteria for Sno-Parks.
 A site drawing showing the general layout of the parking area and vicinity map will assist in the review of the request and should be included with the application.

 When a winter parking area is designated a Sno-Park, the Sno-Park program provides funding for snow removal.
-All other maintenance and development costs are generally the responsibility of the land manager.
-Occasionally funding for maintenance or development costs of Sno-Parks may become available, at which case land managers will be notified.
+All other maintenance and development costs are the responsibility of the land manager.